Gabriel-Denys/RandomGradient/README.md

 If `hex` is `true` then gradients.color("your seed") returns the colours in hex formate otherwise it returns RGBA.

 `opacity` is just a value 0 to 1 for setting the opacity.
 If a partial opacity (decimal, not 1 or 0) is entered then he color is set to RGBA for obvious reasons.

+#Notes
+I made this while making an app for a different project and have seen some people look for something like this so I thought I'll release it.
+There are probably better ways of implementing it - so any help is appreciated, maybe some extra features?

+#LICENSE
+It's MIT, you can check in the files for the full license.